 Gophersnake and plains hog-nosed snake

 Gophersnakes were encountered during 16 surveys in 11 of 59 plots.
 The mean observed abundance in plots where gophersnakes were detected was 1.54 (85% CI 1.23-1.85).
 Plains hog-nosed snakes were observed in 3 of 59 plots during 4 individual survey replicates.
 The mean observed abundance in plots where hog-nosed snakes were detected was 1.67 (85% CI 1.0-2.34).
-Given the total absence of detection evens during replicate surveys intervals within the same survey, data for both species of snakes was insufficient for occupancy and abundance analysis (Guillera-Arroita et al., 2010).
+Given the near absence of detection evens during replicate surveys, data for both species of snakes were insufficient for occupancy and abundance analysis (Guillera-Arroita et al., 2010).

 Discussion